eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The Collective Intelligence Circuit

-Perhaps the most revolutionary discovery of information physics concerns group cognition: **teams and organizations function as collective cognitive circuits with measurable electrical properties**.
+Perhaps the most revolutionary discovery of information dynamics concerns group cognition: **teams and organizations function as collective cognitive circuits with measurable electrical properties**.

 **Group Impedance Matching:**
 When team members have compatible cognitive impedance characteristics, collective intelligence emerges that exceeds the sum of individual capabilities: